whosonfirst/whosonfirst-cookbook/issue_workflows/sf_neighbourhood_updates_pt_2.md

 * `wof:country`
 * `wof:parent_id`

+Last thing - Remember the single-part versus multi-part editing issues that can arise in QGIS?
+Click on the `Vector` tab and navigate to `Geometry Tools > Check Geometry Validity` to ensure that you have not added multi-part features to a single-part geojson file or vice versa.

 ##Now that we have files... server magic!

 We've developed in-house tools to automate much of the import process for Who's on First.
 The following tasks will be auto-completed for records that we've edited: